Seán MacMahon: Irish Volunteers and Easter Rising

-De Valera, who was getting exhausted, did towards the end of the fighting order the burning of Westland Row station but had to be persuaded by Mac Mahon not to do so.
-The deciding argument being that it would have most likely led also to the burning of St Andrews Church next door on Westland Row.
-This deciding argument story is passed down through the Mac Mahon family.

-"By Thursday/Friday he was exhausted: 'I can’t trust the men – they’ll leave their posts if I fall asleep, if I don’t watch them.
-'When Lt James Fitzgerald assured his O/C he’d sit by him de Valera relented and fell asleep immediately.
+Towards the end of the fighting de Valera, based in Boland's Mill, ordered the burning of Westland Row station but was persuaded by MacMahon not to do so: it would have most likely led also to the burning of St Andrews Church next door on Westland Row.
+This story is passed down through the MacMahon family: "By Thursday/Friday he was exhausted: 'I can't trust the men – they'll leave their posts if I fall asleep, if I don't watch them.
+'When Lt James Fitzgerald assured his O/C he'd sit by him de Valera relented and fell asleep immediately.
 Soon he awoke screaming. 'set fire to the railway!"
 De Valera insisted that papers be dipped in whiskey and used to set fore to the waiting rooms and rolling stock, but another officer, Cpt John Mc Mahon, O/C of B Company, 'eventually persuaded de Valera to reason and the fires were put out.

-Surrender and deportation

-The reaction by the locals on Boland’s Mills surrender was unlike most other areas.
-The locals were friendly and sympathetic and they received an ovation in Grand Canal Street with offers of refuge.
-They were met by British officers and soldiers in Grattan Street where they laid down their weapons.
+After the surrender of the garrison in Boland's Mills, the reaction by local people was unlike that of most other areas.
+They were friendly and sympathetic and the defeated men received an ovation in Grand Canal Street with offers of refuge.
+They were met by British officers and soldiers in Grattan Street, where they laid down their weapons.
 The men marched into Lower Mount Street through lines of bayonets.

-May 1916 he was deported and imprisoned first in Wakefield then Frongoch where he was listed as John Mc Mahon 5B Sandwith Street and finally Wormwood Scrubbs.
-Leo, Thomas and James Fitzgerald of 173 great Brunswick Street (Pearse Street), his future brothers in law were also interned in Frongoch.
-On 11 June 1916 the General Council was elected in Frongoch and on 21 June 1916 the Council called a meeting of all commissioned officers among which was Capt.
-J. Mc Mahon.
-Collins and Mulcahy.
-Mac Mahon and many of the future G. H. Q. Staff were present in Frongoch where the IRB was being reorganised.
+MacMahon was imprisoned first in Wakefield then Frongoch, where he was listed as John McMahon, 5B Sandwith Street, and finally Wormwood Scrubbs.
+Leo, Thomas and James Fitzgerald of 173 Great Brunswick Street (Pearse Street), his future brothers-in-law, were also interned in Frongoch as were Michael Collins and Richard Mulcahy.The Irish Republican Brotherhood was also being reorganised in Frongoch.

-In September that year in Frongoch it was suggested that a patch of ground be cultivated.
-Sean Mac Mahon and 2 others "being city men," asked to be shown how to do it.
-Eventually admitting "put us in the clink we won’t be doing any work".

-On 2/11/1916 The Murphy incident started in Frongoch.
-Afterwards 15 hut leaders were court-martialled among whom was Sean Mac Mahon.
-He was defended by Gavin Duffy.
-He was sentenced to 28 days hard labour serving 6 of them in the camp.
+In September it was suggested that a patch of ground be cultivated.
+MacMahon and two others, "being city men," asked to be shown how to do it and eventually admitted: "Put us in the clink we won't be doing any work".
+MacMahon was one of 15 hut leaders court-martialled after the Murphy incident of 2 November.
+He was defended by Gavin Duffy and sentenced to 28 days hard labour, but served only six.